Vyshnavi-MSFT/azure-docs/articles/sap/automation/configure-webapp.md

 | `WEB_APP_CLIENT_SECRET`          | App registration password from last step    | Mark as secret |

+## Security considerations

+When configuring the web application, consider the following security best practices:

+- **Principle of least privilege**: Grant only the minimum required permissions to the app registration and managed identity.
+- **Secret management**: Store the client secret securely in Azure Key Vault or mark it as a secret in your pipeline variables.
+- **Access restrictions**: Configure network access restrictions to limit who can access the web application.
+- **Regular rotation**: Implement a process to regularly rotate the app registration client secret.
+- **Monitoring**: Enable logging and monitoring to track access to the web application.

 ## Deploy via Azure Pipelines

 For full instructions on setting up the web app using Azure DevOps, see [Use SAP on Azure Deployment Automation Framework from Azure DevOps Services](configure-devops.md)

 ### Summary of steps required to access the web app after deploying the control plane:
-1. Update the app registration reply URLs.
+1. Update the app registration reply URLs (redirect URIs).
+2. Grant admin consent for the app registration API permissions.
-2. Assign the reader role with the subscription scope to the app service system assigned managed identity.
+3. Assign the Reader role with subscription scope to the app service system-assigned managed identity.
-3. Run the web app deployment pipeline.
+4. Run the web app deployment pipeline.
-4. (Optionally) add another access policy to the app service.
+5. (Optionally) configure additional access restrictions for the app service.

 ## Deploy via Azure CLI (Cloud Shell)